'The Masked Singer' Season 4: Here's Everything We Know - So Far

 6. How many celebrities are competing this time?

 In Season 1, “The Masked Singer” had 12 celebrity contestants competing.
 For Season 2, 16 contestants competed.
 In Season 3, the show boasted its largest lineup yet with 18 masked competitors.
-Though Fox has now revealed the names of 14 costumes for Season 4, they haven’t confirmed exactly how many contestants will be participating in the show’s fourth season.
-So there could be more to come.
+Though Fox has now revealed the names of 15 costumes for Season 4, they’ve confirmed 16 total contestants will be competing this time around.

 7. What will the format look like?